avanpo/avanpo.github.io/_posts/2020-02-28-exploring-facebooks-network.md

 datacenter router.
 The three-letter location strings do not appear to be airport codes in this case.
 Grepping for unique values, we get the following list.
-I've mapped some of them to datacenters using guesswork and ping (no promises on accuracy), a few are still a mystery to me.
+I've mapped some of them to datacenters using guesswork and ping (no promises on accuracy); a few are still a mystery to me.

 ```
 ash    (eastern US)